-- Heat lamps, space heaters, stock tank heaters, heat tapes, waterbed heaters, heaters for engine blocks for tractors/vehicles can have a substantial impact to electrical usage as well.
+- Heat lamps, space heaters, stock tank heaters, heat tapes, waterbed heaters, and heaters for engine blocks for tractors/vehicles can have a substantial impact on electrical usage as well.
 If possible make sure they do not run continuously.

 - Heat pumps:

 - While heat pumps can be a very efficient and reliable way to heat and cool your home, they do not work as well during very low temperatures.
 Heat pumps generally use strip heat as a backup or supplement to the heat pump itself.
 During very cold times heat pumps will not run as efficiently because of strip heating so usage will be higher than one might expect.
 If there is an emergency heat option on your thermostat and it is set to emergency heat, you are using strip heat exclusively and will not get any of the benefits from the heat pump itself.
 Using strip heat exclusively can cause extremely high electrical usage depending on the temperature settings and how long it runs.